On Stable and Unstable Behaviours of Certain Rotation Segments: Generic Diffeomorphisms

+Also, if $D$ is an $f$-invariant maximal open topological disk, then it contains fixed points.
+This follows from a classical argument: pick some point $p\in D$.
+If $p$ is not fixed, then for a sufficiently small open ball $B$ centered at $p$, contained in $D$, we have: $B$ is disjoint from $f(B)$ and $f^n(B)$ intersects $B$ for a sufficiently large $n>0$ (there are no wandering points).
+And this implies the existence of a fixed point inside $D,$ see Lemma \ref{Brouwer}.
+Since for $f\in \mathcal G^r$, there are finitely many fixed points, it follows that there are at most finitely many maximal open $f$-invariant disks.

-It follows $z_\ast$ is disjoint with the closure of the union of these finitely many maximal disks, because the orbit of any $\widetilde z_\ast\in \pi^{-1}(z_\ast)$ is unbounded in $\Bbb R^2$.
-So, we can choose some $\delta$ such that, the open disk $B(z_\ast,\delta)$ is still disjoint with the closure of the union of these maximal $f$-invariant disks.
+Note that $z_{*}$ is disjoint from the closure of the union of these finitely many maximal open $f$-invariant disks, because the orbit of any $ \widetilde{z}_{*}\in \pi ^{-1}(z_{*})$ is unbounded in $\Bbb R^2$.
+Thus, we can choose some $\delta >0$ such that, the open disk $B(z_{*},\delta )$ is still disjoint from the closure of the union of these maximal open $f$ -invariant disks.
 Define the set